Gankare/portfolio/SpellSlingers/README.md

 <details>
 <summary>HoverButtonSound script, Adds sound the hover over buttons</summary>
-with ISelectHandler and IDeselectHandler, The Onselect and OnDeselect founctions gets called with (BaseEventData eventData) if the player hovers the buttons.
+With ISelectHandler and IDeselectHandler, The Onselect and OnDeselect founctions gets called with (BaseEventData eventData) if the player hovers the buttons.

 ![Hoverbutton script](/SpellSlingers/Code/HoverbuttonSound_Script.png)
 </details>